 Even as the presidential public financing system has been all but abandoned, advocates are trying to bring such a system to New York state.
 What happens there could be a model for other states.

 When you see an ad like those for Joni Ernst, Senate candidate and ex-hog castrator, you're viewing a message meant to grab voters emotionally because that works better than repetition.

 Regular political commentators, E.J.
-Dionne of The Washington Post and David Brooks of The New York Times, discuss the latest in Ukraine and Russia, the GOP position on poverty issues and the approaching deadline for ACA enrollment.
+Dionne of The Washington Post and David Brooks of The New York Times, discuss President Obama's speech in Brussels and his meeting with Pope Francis.

 President Obama met Friday with the king of Saudi Arabia.
 There's considerable friction in the U.S.-Saudi relationship at the moment, with key differences over Syria and Iran.